 Therefore, we cannot rule out the possibility that some customers will experience longer response time than usual.
 It may also imply that, for example, pension consultations etc. must be postponed or held in an alternative way.

 We regret any inconvenience this may cause, but we will do our best to reduce the impact on our advisory services to our customers in this situation.

-Pressure on the Danish healthcare system may lead to longer waiting time for treatment through your insurance plans
+The pressure on healthcare services may result in longer waiting times for treatment through your insurance

 How does the market unrest affect pension savings?

 As an active asset manager, we do everything possible to protect the customers’ savings during a period with challenging financial markets.
 From a general perspective, PFA holds a strong financial position which can withstand the impacts of the considerable market unrest.